Skip to main content

 Peña Station (officially the 61st & Peña Station on RTD's A Line) is located just one stop before Denver International Airport.
 The A Line train runs from here to the DIA terminal in approximately 5 minutes.
 Trains run every 15 minutes from approximately 3am to midnight, with reduced service overnight.

-Parking near Peña Station: The DIA Economy Lotis located at 61st Ave & Peña Blvd and costs $13/day — A Line access to the terminal is included.
+Parking near Peña Station: The DIA Economy Lot is located at 61st Ave & Peña Blvd and costs $8/day(effective May 14, 2025, via RTD A-Line) — A Line access to the terminal is included.
 There is also some surface parking near the station itself at lower or no cost for short stays.
 The one-way A Line fare from Peña Station to DIA is $10.50.

 RTD A Line: Connecting Denver to DIA by Rail